orlopau/ember-mug/docs/battery.md

 Byte | Value
 --- | ---
-0 | Battery percentage as UINT16 Little Endian
+0 | Battery percentage (5 - 100.
+Not scaled to 0 - 255)
-1 | When 1, the device is charging
+1 | Charging status.
+1 for plugged in, 0 for unplugged
-2-3 | Maybe battery temperature as UINT16, encoded like the other temperatures 4 | - (not known)
+2-3 | Battery temperature as UINT16 Little Endian, encoded like the [other temperatures](./target-temp.md)

-Observation: While charging, the fourth bit is always 1 -> Here you can detect if the device is charging, because the last 2 byte are enough to encode 0-100 percent.
+4 | (Legacy) Most likely battery voltage

 * **Example Data**

-When receiving `4f-00-1c-0c-00`:
+When receiving `4f 00 1c 0c 00`:

-We see the fourth byte is 0 -> Device is not charging.

 `4f` -> 79%
-`1c-0c` -> 3100 (which maybe is 31.00 °C, battery temperature?)

-<br></br>
-When receiving `4f-01-1c-0c-00`:

-We see the fourth byte is 1, therefore the device is charging.

-`4f` -> 79%
+`00` -> Not charging

-`1c-0c` -> 3100 (which maybe is 31.00 °C, but is not the same temperature shown in the app, maybe its another sensor?
-Or battery temperature?)
+`1c 0c` -> 3100 (which maybe is 31.00 °C, battery temperature).
+Discarded by app

+`00` -> Battery Voltage.
+Not set by device and discarded by app